Boluwatife-design/SYS-LOG-Server-to-Audit-Optical-Line-Terminal-for-an-ISP/README.md

       3. Disks Tab

       - Storage: Select the storage where your other VMs live (likely `local-lvm` or whatever network storage you use).
-      - Disk Size (GiB): Set this to **30 or 40 GiB**.
+      - Disk Size (GiB): Set this to 30 or 40 GiB.
 Since OLT logs are plain text, this gives you plenty of runway before you ever have to worry about log rotation filling it up.
       - Click Next.

       4. CPU Tab